kcentric/deep_nlp_on_sf_literature/README.md

           """Takes in a string and removes line breaks, punctuation, stop-words, numbers, and proceeds to stem/lemmatize.
           Returns the "cleaned" text finally.
 Capable of nuances depending on inputs."""
     ```
      Note that we have a `working_on_stories` parameter that defaults to `True`.
-The reason I made my cleaning methods so versatile and customized is that for domain-  specific datasets, merely removing "a, an, the" etc. **is not sufficient**.
+The reason I made my cleaning methods so versatile and customized is that for domain-specific datasets, merely removing "a, an, the" etc. **is not sufficient**.
 For example, the words "said," "replied," "asked" might be just as common in a story-corpus as the article "and".
 (I have not statistically modeled this.
 Feel free to drop me a comment about whether this is true 🙂)
   - Besides cleaning, CorpusProcessor's `initial_prep` also [lemmatizes](https://builtin.com/machine-learning/lemmatization) the text, and then creates a representation of the whole corpus as a (humongous) list of words, as a list of sentences, and as a list of cleaned sentences.

     ```python